CSE321-Fall2021/cse321-portfolio-naminor/Project 2/CSE321_project2_naminor_readme.md

 --------------------
 Features
 --------------------
-There is functionality for the user to input the time duration of the timer as well as starting and stopping the timer.
-The time remaining on the timer and the completion of the timer is communicated to the user via an LCD screen and LEDs.

 A user can interact with the system by:
 -Pressing A
 	Start or resume the timer when an input time is specified